-• Monitoring and review
+4. Monitoring and review

-Introduction to The Early Years Foundation Stage - the best possible start
+1. Introduction to The Early Years Foundation Stage - the best possible start

-The EYFS curriculum is for children from birth to five years of age and children when they start school follow this curriculum until they begin year 1.
-At Balcombe CE Primary School our early years practice reflects the guidance set out in the Statutory Framework for the Early Years Foundation Stage (2014) as well as the 'Development Matters' in the EYFS document (2012).
+The Early Years Foundation Stage (EYFS) curriculum is for children from birth to five years of age and children when they start school follow this curriculum until they begin year 1.
+At Balcombe CE Primary School our early years practice reflects the guidance set out in the Statutory Framework for the Early Years Foundation Stage (2014) as well as the 'Development Matters in the EYFS' document (2012).
+We believe that

 "Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years and a child's experience between birth and age five have a major impact on their future life chances.
+Children develop quickly in the early years and a child's experience between birth and age five has a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
-Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up."
+Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up."
 (Statutory Framework for the Early Years Foundation Stage 2014).